Vespertiine/rlg327-file-parser/README.md

-# rlg327-file-parser
+# Roguelike Game [COM S 327] | File Parser
-A parser for the plaintext parser files that Dr. Shaeffer began with version 1.07 of the project.
+A parser for the plaintext config files that Dr. Shaeffer began using in version 1.07 of the semester-long project.